-The STFC funding allowed WTC to facilitate six workshop sessions involving two classes and three specialists.
+The STFC funding allowed We the Curious to facilitate six workshop sessions involving two classes and three specialists.
 Over 14 hours of participatory discussions and debates took place, centred around the theme of space science.
 The workshops provided a platform for the students to interact with specialists working in research funding, environmental research, and the space industry.
 By engaging in these sessions, the students developed their ideas and explored various aspects of the topic, leading to the creation of TikTok-style videos to authentically express their perspectives.

 I am very excited to hear young people’s opinions on space science.
 I think it’s so important that we listen to them and guide our efforts knowing that perspective.